Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ---v
 ### 🚧 Configuring Barriers with xcm-builder
-4. `AllowKnownQueryResponses<ResponseHandler>`: Allows the execution of the message if it is a `QueryResponse` message and the `ResponseHandler` is expecting such response
+- `AllowKnownQueryResponses<ResponseHandler>`: Allows the execution of the message if it is a `QueryResponse` message and the `ResponseHandler` is expecting such response

-5. `AllowSubscriptionsFrom<T>`: If the `origin` that sent the message is contained in `T`, it allows the execution of the message if it contains only a `SubscribeVersion` or `UnsubscribeVersion` instruction.
+- `AllowSubscriptionsFrom<T>`: If the `origin` that sent the message is contained in `T`, it allows the execution of the message if it contains only a `SubscribeVersion` or `UnsubscribeVersion` instruction.

+Notes: To meet our example usecase, we only need the relay to have free execution.
+Hence using `AllowUnpaidExecutionFrom` should be enough.

+---v

+### 🚧 Configuring Barriers with xcm-builder: XCMV3 notes!
+- `WithComputedOrigin<(InnerBarrier, LocalUniversal, MaxPrefixes)>`: Scans up to `MaxPrefixes` instructions for origin-alterers (`DescendOrigin` or `UniversalOrigin`) and the evaluates the inner barriers with the new computed origin. **Key to distinguish between barriers for derivative locations or for origins trying to send a message for themeselves**.

 Notes: To meet our example usecase, we only need the relay to have free execution.
 Hence using `AllowUnpaidExecutionFrom` should be enough.